Civic Platform (Russia): 2012–2014

 The party started off with a handful of elected representatives.
 Sergey Andreyev was elected the 4th Mayor of Tolyatti as the only representative from the party in the regional high office.
 Another known political figure was Evgeny Urlashov, Mayor of Yaroslavl from 1 April 2012 until July 2013, when he was arrested by Investigative Committee of Russia and accused of corruption charges.

 This was shortly before the regional legislature election, which was in September.
 He maintained that he was being targeted for his anti-establishment views and that the charges were politically motivated.
 Urshalov had won the mayoral election with 70% of the vote in April 2012 in a political upset, overwhelmingly defeating Kremlin-backed Yakov Yakushev.
 After his arrest, Urlashov stated in a TV interview: "I had been warned that they would get me out of the picture by any means possible", and said that his accuser was a prominent member of the pro-Kremlin United Russia party.
 Urlashov had previously left United Russia in 2011 after complaining about the party's high-handed tactics.
-Analysists asserted that Urlashov's arrest was part of a Kremlin tactic of using anti-corruption charges to eliminate opposition figures.
+Analysts asserted that Urlashov's arrest was part of a Kremlin tactic of using anti-corruption charges to eliminate opposition figures.
 Prokhorov said after the arrest that "the demonstration seizure of the elected leader of the city is a blow to the civil liberties of every Russian citizen".
 In the following Yaroslavl regional elections the Civic Platform was barred from the ballot because it had failed to open an official campaign bank account in time for registration.
 This was because Civic Platform's financial representative, Natalia Semyonova, had been detained and kept in a police station until the deadline for opening the bank account had passed.
 Local observers claimed that the real reasons for the exclusion were political.

 During the 2013 Russian regional elections several opposition candidates won elections, after mass-protests broke out across Russia during 2011–2013 after the 2011 legislative elections.
 The Civic Platform scored one notable victory when Yevgeny Roizman was elected mayor of Yekaterinburg.
 The party also won city council seats in Yekaterinburg and Krasnoyarsk, and won 1–4 seats in four regions, making it the only new party formed after the 2012 party reform law to achieve such wide success.

 However, Prokhorov noted that the Kremlin did not allow proper competition for gubernatorial seats.
 "The most important points of control are governors and regional legislatures...The money is all at the level of governor".
 In the concurrent September 2013 gubernatorial elections, all of Civic Platform's candidates had been disqualified from running on formal and technical grounds.

 In early 2013, Prokhorov had said that he could run again in a future presidential election, saying: "If the Civic Platform continues to move ahead, further participation in presidential elections is a possibility".
 Between December 2013 and July 2014, the party was chaired by Prokhorov's sister, Irina.
 By May 2014, the party had gained 13 seats in regional parliaments, out of a total of 3,787.